AlessandroFC15/YouTubeNewTabSearch/README.md

 # YouTubeNewTabSearch

-A Chrome Extension that offers an option to open YouTube search results in a new tab
+A Chrome Extension that offers an option to open YouTube search results in a new tab.

 ## Project Info